 Studies show that as many as 72% of those who seek the help of therapists lie to them about therapy-related topics.

-Omission and deception prevents success in therapy, preventing a therapist from helping their clients from reaching their goals.
+Omission and deception are barriers to success in therapy, preventing a therapist from helping their clients from reaching their goals.
 Yet, from bending the truth, to omitting crucial information, to blatant misrepresentations of the truth; people lie in therapy all the time.

-Understanding why people lie in therapy helps make you comfortable telling the truth and achieving the goals you’re in therapy to meet!
-Learn 5 reasons people lie in therapy, and how to feel comfortable telling the truth, with Capital Choice Counselling:
+Learn 5 reasons people lie in therapy, and how to feel comfortable telling the truth, in this edition of the Capital Choice Counselling Ottawa Therapy Blog.

 We all have things we’d like to keep private forever, but often what we are trying to hide from the world is ruining our quality of life.

-It would be a lie to say that opening up about your deepest, darkest secrets to a stranger is easy.
-Being up front and honest to your therapist about something that even those closest to you don’t know about can be among the most difficult things you will ever have to do, so it’s no surprise that so many lie to get around doing so!
+Opening up about your deepest, darkest secrets to a stranger is not easy.
+Being up front and honest to your therapist about something that even those closest to you don’t know about can be among the most difficult things you will ever have to do, so it’s no surprise that so many people lie to get around doing so!

 But like jumping into a lake for the first time, once you’ve done it, it’s always easier than you expected.

-Rome was not built in a day, and neither will you build your peace of mind in a single session.
+Rome was not built in a day, and neither will you build your peace of mind in a single session of counselling in Ottawa.